Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 #### TODO:

+1. Impelment the queued save to cloud feature
-1. Refactor Replay Game Page to use user generated data & use elastic search
+2. Refactor Replay Game Page to use user generated data & use elastic search
-2. Clean up UI & UX for the game play
+3. Clean up UI & UX for the game play
-3. Under replay course game render the par for all the users (maybe make a second game page)
+4. Under replay course game render the par for all the users (maybe make a second game page)
-4. Test mobile and offline capabilities
+5. Test mobile and offline capabilities
-5. Launch to vercel
+6. Launch to vercel
-6. Add domain https://app.golfjournal.io to hosting
+7. Add domain https://app.golfjournal.io to hosting
-7. Add section for contributions to docs
+8. Add section for contributions to docs
-8. Research & Publish PWA
+9. Research & Publish PWA

 ## Build status